 The bladder is a hollow organ that is surrounded by muscle and a thin, protective lining.
 It is responsible for controlling the release of urine from the body.

-Cancer of the bladder occurs when a tumor grows, either in the lining or the muscle itself.
-A common early symptom which could indicate the presence of a tumor is when blood is noticed when passing urine.
+Cancer of the bladder occurs when a tumour grows, either in the lining or the muscle itself.
+A common early symptom which could indicate the presence of a tumour is when blood is noticed when passing urine.

 There are certain risk factors associated with bladder cancer which can be controlled to a certain degree.